Mixed Breeds

 The Pyrador is a mix of the Great Pyrenees and the Lab.

 But most mixes do tend to inherit more traits from one parent over the other.
 This makes designer dogs somewhat unpredictable.
-The good news is that the Pyrador has two parents that have a similar look and size.
+The good news is that the Pyrador has two parents that have similar looks and sizes.
 This means you can rely on some form of predictability with this outcome.
-You’ll find that temperament and some other traits are slightly different.
+You’ll find that temperament, and some other traits are slightly different.

 Temperament